Haywoit History, Family Crest & Coats of Arms

 - Origins Available:

-The name Haywoit reached England in the great wave of migration following the Norman Conquest of 1066.
-The name Haywoit is for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The ancient name of Haywoit finds its origins with the ancient Anglo-Saxon culture of Britain.
+It comes from a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."